Frederik Prytz: Early life

-Frederik Prytz was the son of priesta Frederik Prytz (1853–1937), Oslo, and his spouse Milda Dorothea Olsen from Nordland.
-Goldsmith, architect and minister Torolf Prytz, was Frederik Prytz's uncle.
-The Prytz family had connections to Nordland came from bergverks people in Røros.
+Frederik Prytz was the son of Frederik Prytz (1853–1937), of Oslo, a minister of religion, and his spouse Milda Dorothea Olsen from Nordland.
+His grandfather Eiler Hagerup Krog Prytz Sr. (1812–1900) was a Norwegian politician, and Torolf Prytz (1858–1938) a goldsmith, architect, and government minister, was Frederik Prytz's uncle.
+His Prytz ancestors had been miners in Røros and also had connections to Nordland.

-He was the brother of Milda Dorothea Prytz.
+Prytz was the brother of Milda Dorothea Prytz.

 Russia and the Revolution

 Frederik Prytz became a close friend of Vidkun Quisling then military attaché during his stay in Russia after the Russian Revolution in 1917, when they were both stationed at the Norwegian legation in Petrograd.
-Prytz was trade attaché at the legation and became chargé d'affaires in Petrograd when the Norwegian envoy returned home.After the revolution, foreign diplomats were not safe and, among other things, a British military attache was killed.
+Prytz was trade attaché at the legation and became chargé d'affaires in Petrograd when the Norwegian envoy returned home.
+After the revolution, foreign diplomats were not safe and, among other things, a British military attache was killed.
 Many countries that closed their legation in Russia transferred responsibility to Norway, which was still represented.
 In the end, Prytz and Quisling were about the only foreign representatives.
 Prytz var Quislings overordnete ved legasjonen som ble nedlagt i December 1918.
 The two may have met earlier while both were officers in Norway.
 After he settled in Russia, Prytz was annually in Norway and kept in touch with the general staff where Quisling was an aspirant.

 He operated forestry in Russia on a large scale, from which he made good money.
 After the revolution, Prytz had negotiated permission to restart the sawmills in Onega and Arkhangelsk.
 In 1926, Quisling was assigned to manage the Russio-Norwegian Onega Wood Co.'s office in Moscow.
 This was the first mixed ownership company created under the new economic policy (NEP).
 Onega Wood was in 1928 (toward the end of the NEP period) accused of illegal money transactions and Prytz was interrogated and released.
 Quisling was interrogated for several hours.
 Prytz then had to surrender Onega Wood to the authorities.
 In the 1920s he moved back to Norway for good, continued as a businessman and bought Storfosen estate in Trøndelag.
 Prytz was anti-Bolshevik at the same time that he admired certain aspects of the Russian Revolution.
 His racist ideas also manifested themselves in skepticism about the West's economic system.